•

 Footnotes

 Footnotes should appear at the bottom of the page on which they are referenced rather than at the end of the paper.
-Footnotes should be single-spaced, and there should be a footnote separator rule (line).
+Footnotes should be single-spaced and have a footnote separator rule (line).
 Footnote numbers or symbols in the text must follow, rather than precede, punctuation.
 Excessively long footnotes are probably better handled in an appendix.
-All footnotes should be left and right-justified (i.e., flush with the right margin), unless this creates awkward spacing.
+All footnotes should be left and right-justified (i.e., flush with the right margin) unless this creates awkward spacing.

 Tables and Figures